huangshiqi99/scenarios/python/challenge-data-types-manipulation/step4.md

 ## Requirements

-- Use only the tuple operations to solve the problem.
+- Convert the tuple to a list.
-- No modules can be imported.
+- Sort the list in ascending order.
+- Convert the sorted list back to a tuple.
+- Return the final tuple.